robinrowe/libunistd/README.md

 ## License

 Open Source MIT/BSD.
-In other words, you may do pretty much whatever you want with it, not copyleft GNU.
+In other words, you may do pretty much whatever you want with libunistd, not copyleft GNU.
+Similar for Qdecoder, Sqlite and xxHash, however you should check their license terms yourself as libunistd is not the owner of these other open source libraries.

 ## Author

 Robin.Rowe@cinepaint.org Hollywood, California 310-359-8796

-## Note to myself
+## Note to Myself

 To maintain separate open source and commercial git projects, here's how I set my open source local user info...